Igorles/TIQA-MRI/README.md

 ## Features

-- Perform image qualty assessment from selected database
+- Perform image qualty assessment from selected database.
 - Customize single method testing and training.
-- Compare the performance of the image database trained on selected IQA methods
+- Compare the performance of the image database trained on selected IQA methods.
-- Manage the list of new and existing training methods
+- Manage the list of new and existing training methods.

 ## Installation
 1. Prerequisites: